chojaeYou/TrueEye/README.md

+# News Judgement Module
+#
+# This module is responsible for analyzing and rating the quality, bias, and credibility of news articles.
+# It leverages natural language processing techniques and heuristic scoring systems to deliver reliable assessments.
+#
+# Final update: 2025-06-28
-# Update news_judgement.py
+#

-# I think it will be our last update.
-# Thanks for our team mates that helped me writing this code.
+# - Thanks to our team for collaboration and support.
-# Use this code for your good.
+# - Use this code for good, to promote media literacy and informed thinking.
-# We will be making another project.

-# Bye Bye
+#
+# Goodbye and best of luck on your journey!

-# 2025.06.28
+# 2025-06-28
-# -by Bulldozercafe-
+# — Bulldozercafe